I just waited for it to subside before doing anything else

 2020

-Sometimes I don't know what to do with all this time.
-I would try to do the things that I know I am capable of, but sometimes I notice that too much is happening.
+Sometimes I don’t know what to do with all this time.
+I try to do the things I know I’m capable of, but sometimes it feels like too much is happening at once.

-I remember you asking me just before we parted.
-I realised that maybe it actually matters where we might end up.
+I remember you asking me that just before we parted.
+I realised then that maybe it actually matters where we might end up.
 “I just want to stay in this moment forever.”
-I remember hearing this line somewhere, maybe someone said it to me or maybe I heard it in a film.
-Actually, I was probably the one that said it.
-I always remember this sentence whenever I struggle to move on or when I don't know how or try to bring things to an end.
+I remember hearing that line somewhere.
+Maybe someone said it to me, or maybe I heard it in a film.
+I always come back to this sentence whenever I struggle to move on, or when I don’t know how to bring things to an end.

 I had a headache the other day.
-Actually I have been getting the occasional headache but why do my headaches last the whole day?
-I couldn’t do anything, which meant I didn’t do anything to remedy it.
+Actually, I’ve been getting them occasionally but why do mine last the whole day?
+I couldn’t do anything, which meant I didn’t do anything to remedy it either.
 I just waited for it to subside before doing anything else.
-I could’ve taken some painkillers but I didn’t.
-Only because I felt I have been taking them too often and I heard it is bad for your liver.
-I tried lying down on my sofa, but the sunlight was shining too strongly onto the sofa and into my eyes.
-I was too stubborn to move, so I laid there, motionless, hoping that the sunlight would disappear.
+I could’ve taken some painkillers, but I didn’t.
+This is partly because I feel like I’ve been taking them too often.
+And I’ve heard that it’s bad for your liver.
+I tried lying down on the sofa, but the sunlight was too strong, shining directly into my eyes.
+I was too stubborn to move, so I laid there, motionless, hoping the light would fade.
 It didn’t.
-I went to my bed and tried taking a nap, but the headache worsened already, and it kept lingering in my head.
+I made my way to the bed and tried to nap, but the headache had already worsened.
+Lingering in my head.
 I couldn’t ignore it.
 I couldn’t fall asleep.

-And here I am trying to recall what was good to even begin with?
-Even if it was, how long would it take for us to realise it has gone bad?
-The more I think about it, the more I realised that I couldn’t just depend on some sort of fate or luck to bring me what I wanted.
+And here I am, trying to recall what was good to begin with.
+Even if it was, how long would it take for us to realise it had gone bad?
+The more I think about it, the more I realise I can’t depend on fate or luck to bring me what I want.

 Stop making these excuses.
-Everything we did, everything that we will do, all of it contributes. to every moment of our lives.
+Everything we did, everything we will do, all of it contributes to every moment of our lives.

 Shown as part of A Finger in Every Pie at Susan Bites by the Balcony, The Hague, Netherlands